simonberner/github-repowatcher-widget/README.md

 - Async/await: 'try await' is like a guard statement, if it fails nothing is being executed below it (because it falls into the catch block)
 ### Widget Bundle
 - If we have an App with different widget types, we can put them into a [WidgetBundle](https://developer.apple.com/documentation/swiftui/widgetbundle)
+### Widget Configurations
+- Configurations introduces _(SiriKit) Intents Definitions File_
+- 1. Setup an intents definition file
+- 1.1 Info: The intent definition file creates lots of code for you (e.g protocols, classes)
+- 2. Setup an IntentHandler which is handled in an intents extension target
+- 3. Add the App Group as capability to the intents extension target

 ## GitHub API Call
 - [Get a repository](https://docs.github.com/en/rest/repos/repos#get-a-repository)